Moshe Ya'alon: Military career

-In 1968, Ya'lon was conscripted into the Israel Defense Forces, and volunteered as a paratrooper in the Paratroopers Brigade.
-He served as a soldier and a squad leader in the Brigade's 50 battalion and fought in the War of Attrition.
+In 1968, Ya'alon was conscripted into the Israel Defense Forces, and volunteered as a paratrooper in the Paratroopers Brigade.
+He served as a soldier and a squad leader in the brigade's 50 battalion and fought in the War of Attrition.
 He was discharged in 1971.

 In 1973, he was called up as a reservist during the Yom Kippur War.
 On 15 October 1973, his unit, the 55th Paratroopers Brigade, became the first IDF unit to cross the Suez Canal into mainland Egypt.
 He continued fighting as part of the Israeli drive into the Egyptian mainland; he participated in the encirclement of the Egyptian Third Army.
 Following the war, he rejoined the IDF as a career soldier, and became an infantry officer after completing Officer Candidate School.
 He then returned to the Paratroopers Brigade as a platoon leader.
-Later on he served as a company commander in the Brigade's 50 battalion and led the Brigade's Reconnaissance company in several special operations and during Operation Litani.
+Later on he served as a company commander in the brigade's 50 battalion and led the brigade's Reconnaissance company in several special operations and during Operation Litani.

 During the 1982 Lebanon War, Ya'alon joined the Sayeret Matkal commando unit as a commander.
 He then rejoined the Paratroopers Brigade and was appointed as the commander of its 890 "Efe" (Echis) paratroop battalion.
 During this time, he was wounded in the leg while leading a pursuit of Hezbollah fighters in Lebanon.

 Ya'alon took a sabbatical to the United Kingdom to study at the British Army's Camberley Staff College.
-Upon his return to Israel, he was promoted to the rank of Colonel and appointed commander of Sayeret Matkal.
+Upon his return to Israel, he was promoted to the rank of colonel and appointed commander of Sayeret Matkal.
 Ya'alon led it to many notable achievements, for which the unit received four recommendations of honor.
 After his tenure as commander was finished, Ya'alon studied at the University of Haifa, obtaining a BA in Political Science, and took an Armored Corps course.
 In 1990, Ya'alon was appointed commander of the Paratroopers Brigade, and two years later, became commander of the Judea and Samaria Division.
 On 10 December 1992, Ya'alon killed a militant from the Islamic Jihad Movement in Palestine with a hand grenade after the militant had shot dead a Yamam operative attempting to arrest him.
 In 1993, he was appointed commander of an IDF training base, and commander of an armored division.
-In 1995, Ya'alon was promoted to Major General and appointed head of Military Intelligence.
+In 1995, Ya'alon was promoted to major general and appointed head of Military Intelligence.
 In 1998, he was appointed commanding officer of Israel's Central Command.
 He was serving in this position when the Second Intifada was launched in September 2000.